 In recent years, holding a property in a limited company has become popular.
 This is due in part to the restriction for interest and finance costs that applies in relation to residential property held by an unincorporated property business.
 The restriction does not apply where residential property is held in a limited company, and any associated interest and finance costs can be deducted in full when computing the taxable profit.
+Under the current tax rules, landlords with furnished holiday lets can deduct interest and finance costs in full in calculating their taxable profits.
+This will come to an end with the abolition of the favourable tax regime for furnished holiday lets with effect from 6 April 2025.
+From that date, unincorporated landlords letting holiday lets will receive relief for interest and finance costs as a basic-rate tax reduction.
+However, where holiday lets are held in a company, interest and finance costs can be deducted in full.
+This may lead to an increase in holiday lets held by a limited company.

 Since 1 April 2023, the rate at which a company pays corporation tax on its profits depends on the level of those profits.
 Where a company has profits below the lower profits limit (set at £50,000 for a company with no associates), the small profits rate applies.
-This is set at 19% for the financial year 2023 which runs from 1 April 2023 to 31 March 2024.
+This is set at 19% for the financial year 2024 which runs from 1 April 2024 to 31 March 2025.
 At the other end of the scale, where a company has profits in excess of the upper limit (set at £250,000 for a company with no associates), corporation tax is charged at the main rate of 25%.
 If the profits of the company fall between the two limits, the effective rate will be between 19% and 25%; corporation tax is calculated at the main rate of 25%, as reduced by marginal relief.

 The tax payable by a property company on the profits of the property business may be less than that payable by an unincorporated property business.
-The small profits rate of 19% is less than the basic rate of income tax, and the highest corporation tax rate applying from 1 April 2023 at 25% is significantly lower than the higher and additional rates of income tax.
-However, this will depend on the company's profits and its effective rate of corporation tax and on the landlord's marginal rate of tax.
-In addition, unlike an individual, a company does not have the equivalent of a personal allowance, so tax is payable from the first £1 of profit.
+The small profits rate of 19% is less than the basic rate of income tax, and the highest corporation tax rate at 25% is significantly lower than the higher and additional rates of income tax.
+However, unlike an individual, a company does not have the equivalent of a personal allowance, so tax is payable from the first £1 of profit.
+For 2024/25, the personal allowance is £12,570.
+However, it is gradually reduced once adjusted net income reaches £100,000, being lost entirely once adjusted net income reaches £125,140.